sharadregoti/tyk-docs/tyk-docs/content/tyk-stack/tyk-manager/analytics/capping-analytics-data-storage.md

 ### Adding the Size Cap if using a mongo_selective Pump

-The `mongo_selective` pump stores data on a per organisation basis.
-You will have to run the following command in your MongoDB shell for an individual organisation as follows.
+The `mongo_selective` pump stores data on a per organization basis.
+You will have to run the following command in your MongoDB shell for an individual organization as follows.

 ```{.copyWrapper}